Prominent Indo-Canadian community member voices concern over 'ecosystem' in Canada, say Khalistan ideology allowed to flourish

 "These (are big issues) that worry us as Canadians, in the long-term interest of Canada.
 We feel worried about the future of our children, about the rifts between communities," he said, adding that leaders in government and officials in policy and advocacy should take up those issues for the larger interest of Canada.

-India and Canada are embroiled in a diplomatic standoff following allegations by Prime Minister Justin Trudeau in the Canadian Parliament last month that "Canadian security agencies have been actively pursuing credible allegations of a potential link between agents of the government of India and the killing" of Khalistani extremist Hardeep Singh Nijjar on Canadian soil on June 18 in British Columbia, a charge angrily rejected by New Delhi as "absurd" and "motivated".
+India and Canada are embroiled in a diplomatic standoff following allegations by Prime Minister Justin Trudeau in the Canadian Parliament last month that "Canadian security agencies have been actively pursuing credible allegations of a potential link between agents of the government of India and the killing" of Khalistani extremist Hardeep Singh Nijjar on Canadian soil on June 18.
+India has rejected the charge as "absurd" and "motivated".

 Malik referred to the bombing of Air India Flight 182 in 1985 and said people and families of victims to date feel they have not got justice.